arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/ble-device-to-device/ble-device-to-device.md

 ## Conclusion

 In this tutorial, we have learned how to exchange information between two Arduino boards, the Nano 33 BLE and the Nano 33 BLE Sense, through Bluetooth® Low Energy.
-We also learned the basics of BLE, how does it works, what are services and characteristics, and how information is exchanged in BLE.
+We also learned the basics of Bluetooth® Low Energy, how does it works, what are services and characteristics, and how information is exchanged in Bluetooth® Low Energy.
 Lastly, we turn on different colors of the on-board RGB LED of the Nano 33 BLE board based on the values sent from the Nano 33 BLE Sense, those values were defined using its onboard gesture sensor.